Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Experiments

-Existing methods utilize the visual encoder from the pretrained CLIP model, and the performance of pretrained models varies with different optimization methods.
-We compare EVA2-CLIP-L/14\cite{sun2023eva}, original CLIP-L/14 \cite{radford2021learning} and SAM-CLIP-16 \cite{kirillov2023segment}.
-We perform bilinear interpolation to achieve a resolution of 1022 from 336, close to the 1024 resolution of the pretrained SAM-CLIP-16.
-As shown in the results in \cref{aba: pretrain}, the EVA2-CLIP-based visual encoder outperforms the other two models with an average improvement of 2\%.
-Comparing the CLIP-based models using positional position interpolation and SAM-based model without interpolation, it indicates that with our structure design, using positional interpolation to increase resolution can also work with even better performance.
+\textbf{Different pre-trained visual encoders.} Existing methods utilize the visual encoder from the pre-trained CLIP model, and the performance of pre-trained models varies with different optimization methods.
+We compare EVA2-CLIP-L/14 \cite{sun2023eva}, original CLIP-L/14 \cite{radford2021learning} and SAM-CLIP-16 \cite{kirillov2023segment}.
+We apply bilinear interpolation to upscale the resolution from 336 to 1022, which closely matches the 1024 resolution of the pre-trained SAM-CLIP-16, due to the patch size difference (14 \textit{v.s.}16).
+As shown in Table \ref{aba: pretrain}, the EVA2-CLIP-based visual encoder outperforms the other two models with an average improvement of 2\%.
+Comparing the CLIP-based models using positional interpolation and the SAM-based model without interpolation, indicates that with our structure design, using positional interpolation to increase resolution can also work with even better performance.